-Mr. Gillette brings to the Board extensive leadership experience and considerable experience with client relations, sales and marketing.
+Mr. Gillette brings to the Board extensive leadership and calibration industry experience, and considerable experience with client relations, sales and marketing.
 This experience, along with his strategic planning and market development experience, provide the Board with valuable knowledge as we continue to implement our growth strategy.